qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/differences.png)

-The first txt file, a powershell script is used to find Windows Defender status using [Get-MpComputerStatus](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpcomputerstatus?view=windowsserver2019-ps&viewFallbackFrom=win10-ps).
+The first text file, a PowerShell script is used to find Windows Defender status using [Get-MpComputerStatus](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpcomputerstatus?view=windowsserver2019-ps&viewFallbackFrom=win10-ps).
 Depending on the result, one of two files will be downloaded.
 Unfortunately, I forgot to download "amsi1.txt" file to check  what it would do to Anti Malware Scan Interface, beginner's mistake!

 ![](../assets/Abusing-Internet-Archive/detect-script.png)